mabamano/CVPro_Competition_Kit_V2/README.md

 1. Assemble the CVPro robot chassis and electronics.
 See the Robot Construction Guide below.
 2. Install Arduino IDE and required libraries (ESP32 2.0.17, NewPing 1.9.7, FastLED 3.7.0, ESP32Servo 1.2.1, Adafruit TCS34725 1.4.4).
-3. Download and install the Android Zoo Safari app (APK link provided below).
+3. Download and install the Android Zeno app (APK link provided below).
 4. Connect your phone to the CVPro controller using a Type‑C OTG cable and grant permissions.
-5. Upload the Zoo Safari sketch to the CVPro bot in Arduino IDE (board: DOIT ESP32 DEVKIT V1).
+5. Upload the Zeno_firmware to the CVPro bot in Arduino IDE (board: DOIT ESP32 DEVKIT V1).
 6. Prepare the animal cards (Zebra, Elephant, Giraffe, Hunter) and place the 10 × 10 ft Zoo Safari mat.
-7. Start the app, select Zoo Safari mode, and run the robot.
+7. Start the app, select 'Object Detection', and run the robot.

 <p align="center" width="100%">
     <img width="100%" src="Documents/Images/CompKit_Part_Def.png" />